t0mg/pd-camera/hardware/README.md

 ![Wiring circuit](../images/circuit.png)

 The Gerber file for the PCB can be found [in the pcb folder](pcb/).
 It's 2 layer, standard thickness (1.57mm / 0.062 in).
-You can get one made from services such as [OSHPark](https://oshpark.com/) or [JLCPCB](https://jlcpcb.com/) for a few USD.
+You can get one made from services such as [OSH Park](https://oshpark.com/) or [JLCPCB](https://jlcpcb.com/) for a few USD.

 ![A rendered view of the PCB](../images/pcb.png)